MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/09-dall-e.md

 ## Test the model in the playground

-Before creating a client application, let's test the DALL-E model in the playground.
+Before creating a client application, let's test the Flux model in the playground.

 1. Select **Playgrounds**, and then **Images playground**.

-1. Ensure your DALL-E model deployment is selected.
+1. Ensure your Flux model deployment is selected.
 Then, in the box near the bottom of the page, enter a prompt such as `Create an image of an robot eating spaghetti` and select **Generate**.

 1. Review the resulting image in the playground: